docs / integration / agent-setup

 What each integration does:

-• setup claude-code installs the Stop and PostCompact hooks in ~/.claude/settings.json
+• setup claude-code installs the PreToolUse, PostToolUse, Stop, and PostCompact hooks in ~/.claude/settings.json

-• setup git installs the post-commit correlator that powers opentraces blame
+• setup git installs the post-commit correlator that powers opentraces trail blame

-• setup skill installs the vendor-neutral skill under ~/.agents/skills/opentraces/ and links it into supported harnesses
+• setup skill installs the vendor-neutral skill under ~/.agents/skills/opentraces/ and symlinks it into supported harnesses (currently ~/.claude/skills/opentraces, ~/.codex/skills/opentraces, and ~/.pi/agent/skills/opentraces)

 Machine-Readable Agent Flows